In 48 Hours, Colorado's Wild Weather Sets Records For Both Heat And Snow

 This roller coaster forecast was "truly something that I've never seen," says assistant state climatologist Becky Bolinger.

-In Fort Collins, the Colorado Climate Center at Colorado State University measured .3 inches of snow this morning, "the earliest accumulating snow ever observed in over 130 years of records!"
+In Fort Collins, the Colorado Climate Center at Colorado State University measured 0.3 inches of snow Tuesday morning, tweeting "the earliest accumulating snow ever observed in over 130 years of records!"

-That followed a high of 99 degrees Sunday, the highest temperature ever observed so late in September.
+That followed Sunday's high of 99 degrees, the highest temperature ever observed so late in September.
 The National Weather Service says Fort Collins hit 100 degrees on Saturday.

-In Denver, it's been 20 years since it's snowed in September for much of the Front Range.
+In Denver, it has been 20 years since it has snowed in September for much of the Front Range.
 The earliest snow on record for Denver is Sept.
 3, 1961.

-Bolinger said it's an open question how much will stick considering how warm the ground may be just 24 hours after the state hit highs in the 90s.
+Bolinger said it's an open question how much will stick, given how warm the ground may be just 24 hours after the state hit highs in the 90s.

 "It's an incredibly notable event," she says.
 But there's one thing that's making her sad — the possible loss of her tomatoes.

-Denver reached 101 degrees on Saturday, making it the latest triple digit day on record and helping to set a new monthly record high.
+Denver reached 101 degrees on Saturday, making it the latest triple-digit day on record and helping to set a new monthly record high.

 Bolinger says climate change is making extreme heat the new normal for Colorado.
 She says researchers are studying whether the climate is playing a role in these dramatic temperature shifts.